harshitjha06/Engage-Ms-Teams/README.md

 # Microsoft Teams - clone

-Microsoft Teams - clone is a video chat app that makes it easy to groups up with people you want to meet
+Microsoft Teams - clone is a video chat webapp that was created for Microsoft Engage Mentorship Program

+## Functionalities:
+1. Multiple users can join
+2. Users can chat while in video call
+3. Users can mute/remove video

-Check out the live demo: https://microsoft-teams-webapp.herokuapp.com/ or you can also visit: https://engage-msteams.glitch.me
+Live demo deployed on heroku: https://microsoft-teams-webapp.herokuapp.com/ or you can also visit: https://engage-msteams.glitch.me

 This app is build using NodeJS, Socket.io, and Peerjs(WebRTC)